Bruhmux/OnFile/docs/rules.md

 - When an `O` is placed, the player gets to choose *2* different files and any *2* pieces of information, including verdicts.

 > [!WARNING]
-> If a player does not have any information that is not publicly available, the next player may donate a piece of information that the receiving player must immediately reveal
+> If a player only has information that is publicly available (no information), then in turn order, a player may donate a piece of information to the receiving player.
+The receiving player must immediately reveal that information.
+If there are no willing donors, the player is given one random piece of information they do not already know and looses their turn.